adediego/simpleavrsynth/README.md

 # Simple AVR synthesizer

-Play a hardcoded melody with two voices on an Atmega328P using an 8 bit DAC (MCP4901).
+A wavetable-based synthesizer on an Atmega328P capable of basic MIDI.

 ## Features
    - 16kHz sample rate
    - audio signal in 8 bit fixed point precision
-   - 2 independent voices (sawtooth)
+   - sawtooth signal as low-pass filtered wavetables to avoid aliasing.
-   - low-pass filtered lookup tables for the waveform to avoid aliasing.
-The tables are generated in Python before compile time and selected at runtime based on the pitch of a note.
+     The tables are generated in Python before compile time and stored in the flash memory.
+The appropriate table for some note is selected at runtime.
-   - preset melody: J.S.
-Bach's inventio 13 in A minor
+   - 6 independent voices

 ## Circuit diagram
 <img style="background-color:#ffffff;" src="./media/circuit.svg">